Taehillah/Walk_Buddy/README.md

 The application also has a dark and light mode capability with a fixed portrait mode orientation.
 Have also embodied full screen on the application.

+On a later stage, the application must be able to auto calculate steps via the devices step counters.

 Feel free to indulge and grow the app.